4th Brigade Combat Team, 1st Armored Division (United States): Operation New Dawn

 In August 2011 4th Brigade deployed to Iraq.
 All of 4th Brigade's battalions were assigned to bases and forward operating bases in the north and west of Iraq except for 1st Battalion, 77th Armor Regiment, which was based in southern Iraq and was assigned as the theater wide Quick Reaction Force directly under United States Army Central/Third Army.
 When the governments of the United States and Iraq could not come to an agreement regarding immunity for US personnel in Iraq 4th Brigade was one of the last units to withdraw from Iraq as part of the closing of Operation New Dawn.

 Operation Enduring Freedom

 Shortly after the brigade's return from Iraq in February 2012, members of the brigade were warned of another imminent deployment.
 4th Brigade was selected by the Army as one of the new security forces advise and assist teams (SFAAT).
 These small teams would deployment to Afghanistan advising Afghan National Army and Afghan National Police command teams and staff from the battalion to corps level.

-After a monthlong training rotation at the Joint Readiness Training Center, Ft Polk Louisiana Fort Polk the first of three groups of SFAATs deployed in May 2012.
+After a monthlong training rotation at the Joint Readiness Training Center at Fort Polk, Louisiana, the first of three groups of SFAATs deployed in May 2012.
 While soldiers were awarded the Purple Heart Purple Heart, no 4th Brigade soldiers died while deployed.